AAMAS 2024 invites proposals for the workshop program, to be held on May 6-7, 2024, immediately prior to the main program of the AAMAS conference.

 - If available, a list of tentatively confirmed attendees.

-In addition to the above items, please include a brief resume (less than one page) for each of the organizing committee members (not included in the 5-page limit).
+In addition to the above items, please include a brief resume (half a page max) for each of the organizing committee members (not included in the page limit).
 Please focus on the qualifications of the individual committee members with respect to organizing an AAMAS workshop and including a list of key publications demonstrating scholarship in the field and a list of workshops previously arranged, if any.
 Note that strong proposals should include organizers who bring differing perspectives to the workshop topic and who are actively connected to the communities of potential participants.

 For all accepted proposals, AAMAS will be responsible for: